The MCPA does NOT sell or purchase medical cannabis

 Q: How much medical cannabis can I get per week?

-A: Simply put, ¾ of an ounce is the limit you may buy per week.
-Remember, it is a weekly purchase, not monthly.
+A: See BELOW the limit you may buy per week.
+Remember, it is a weekly purchase not monthly, which is tracked by the state’s medical cannabis tracking system, METRC.

 ———–